Questions to Ask Yourself

 What is the need?

-It is estimated that there are more than 140 million orphans who have lost one or both parents worldwide.
+It is estimated that there are more than 15 million children who have been orphaned.
 Right here in the U.S., more than 107,000 children are waiting in the foster care system to be adopted… Read More

 Are you acting on impulse?
 What are your expectations?